grassrootseconomics/org-website/content/Blog/2-years-wfp1.md

 The strength of these groups lies in their ability to blend tradition with innovation.
 While modern tools like Sarafu and CAVs enable greater efficiency and broader reach, it is the ancient practice of Mwethia that continues to unite these communities and drive their success.
 As the Baraka group looks to expand into goat stewardship, they embody the vision of community-driven growth that the WFP pilot initiatives hoped to inspire.

-Since starting this pilot with WFP using the Celo Blockchain we've seen:

-*.
-485 pool swaps (cross exchange between vouchers)
-*.
-74 pool deposits (Seeding commitment pools)
-*.
-144,558 voucher transfers (User to user exchanges) *.
-278 mints (These are for creating vouchers)
-*.
-5,138 faucet gives (Enabeling anyone to use Celo with no charges via USSD/SMS)

 **What’s Next?**